library(youdrawitR)

 drawr(data = data, x_axis_buffer = 0.1, y_axis_buffer = 0.1)

-To add axis labels use the x_lab and y_lab parameters.
-To add titles use the title and subtitle parameters.
-Here is an example of how to use these parameters.
+parameters.
+Here is an example of how to use these

 See Example